smapiot/piral/docs/features.md

 **Notifications**: Is a notifications solution included out of the box?

-**Module Communication**: Is it easily possible to communicate between the microfrontends, e.g., via a specialized event bus?
+**Module Communication**: Is it easily possible to communicate between the micro frontends, e.g., via a specialized event bus?

 **TypeScript Support**: Is the project written in TypeScript and brings an always up-to-date d.ts?